 The flywheel is what makes you GO, GO, GO!
-Easy to identify, it is the large round disc positioned towards the front of the bike.
+Easy to identify, it is the large round disc positioned towards the front or back of the bike.
 The flywheels purpose is to store rotational energy, allowing for a smooth cycle.

 In simple terms, a heavier flywheel means a smoother ride.
 This is because a larger flywheel allows you to produce more power at a steady rate.